andwoo/andwoo.github.io/_posts/2022-10-22-my-first-mod.md

 layout: post
 excerpt: I dipped my toes into the retro modding world with the Gameboy Color.
 ---
-Back in 2021 I started my mod journey by replacing Pokemon cartridge batteries and fixing a Gameboy Color that bad sound.
+Back in 2021 I started my mod journey by replacing Pokemon cartridge batteries and fixing a Gameboy Color with bad sound.
 I decided to write this post now because I ended up re-modded the Gameboy Color a year later and thought why not document its evolution.

 <br>